jeffyujf/YuJiangfan/index.md

 # News
 >This part is under regularly updating.

-[08/2020] I will join Chinese University of Hong Kong, Shenzhen, this November as an assistant professor.
+[08/2020] I will join School of Science and Engineering, Chinese University of Hong Kong, Shenzhen, as an assistant professor this November.
 A team will be built.

 [06/2020] Our T-Mech paper entitled "Reversible Pattern Transformation of Paramagnetic Nanoparticle Swarms in Bio-fluids with High Ionic Strength" has been named as a finalist for 2020 T-Mech Best Paper Award.